ghing/learning-collaborative-maps/README.md

 By default `mongodump` stores the dump files in a directory named `dump` in the current working directory.

-You can restore dump you created into your local development environment using the [mongorestore](https://docs.mongodb.com/manual/reference/program/mongorestore/) command:
+You can restore the dump you created into your local development environment using the [mongorestore](https://docs.mongodb.com/manual/reference/program/mongorestore/) command:

     mongorestore --db learning_collaborative dump/heroku_1ab23c45

 In the example above, replace `heroku_1ab23c45` with the subdirectory created when you ran mongodump.

+You can restore the dump you created to the staging environment using `mongorestore` as well.

 Collaborators